 Here are three ways to do that.

-If you’re in the middle of viewing a web page, all you need to do is tap and hold on the tab switching button until you see a prompt:
+- If you’re viewing a web page, all you need to do is tap and hold the tabs button until you see a prompt.

-Another way to do this is to tap and hold on the Done button at the bottom right of Safari until a prompt appears:
+- Another way to do this is to tap and hold the Done button at the bottom right of Safari until a prompt appears.

-When the prompt appears, tap on the red-colored option that lets you close all of your open tabs.
+- When the prompt appears, tap the red-colored option that lets you close all of your open tabs.

-No matter which method we use, our opened Safari tabs will be closed instantaneously so we don’t have to painstakingly go through them, one by one.
+No matter which method we use, our opened Safari tabs will be closed instantaneously, so you don’t have to painstakingly go through them one by one.

 In my opinion, method two is more convenient when you’re in the middle of a multi-tab workflow, and method one is more convenient when you’re done browsing the web altogether.

-Which method do you prefer for closing all your Safari tabs?
-Share in the comments.
+Which method do you prefer for closing all of your Safari tabs?
+Share in the comments below.